Asklepiad/Non_canonical_start_codons_evolution/README.md

 ## Results and discussion

+We created a **pipeline** that includes all stages of work: selection, filtering and downloading of bacterial assemblies from NCBI, re-annotation of sequences, construction of orthologous rows, alignment of genes within orthologous rows, calculation of statistics, analysis of COG categories, construction of trees.

+#### Start codon distribution analysis.
+We had 3 hypotheses about the dependence of the distribution of start codons on:
+1. the size of the genome
+2. phylogeny
+3. belonging of bacteria to specialists and generalists.

+Hypotheses 1 and 3 were not confirmed: no correlation was found between the representation of start codons depending on the size of the genome and whether the bacterium belongs to generalists and specialists.
+But we were able to identify some dependencies in the analysis of the distribution of start codons in bacteria grouped by taxa.
+Representatives of taxon Pseudomonadota had a lower percentage of genes with non-canonical start codons compared to representatives of taxon Bacillota considered in this work.

+#### Distribution of start codons in genes with different COG category analysis.
+We analyzed the distribution of genes by COGs within each organism (we took all the genes with a certain start codon (ATG, GTG, TTG) and looked at what proportion of them belonged to one or another COG) (the relative percentage was calculated).

+In genes responsible for:
+* amino acid metabolism
+* carbohydrate metabolism
+* energy production and conversion

+the relative percentage of the **canonical ATG start codon** is greater than that of non-canonical ones.

+In genes responsible for:
+* the central dogma of molecular biology
+* the cell cycle
+* mobility
+* cell wall
+* intracellular transport
+* vesicle formation

+the relative percentage of **non-canonical start codons GTG or TTG** is greater than the canonical one.

+This observation provides us with a good basis for further analysis of the preferences of individual genes for non-canonical start codons.

 ## Future plans

 1. Run pipeline on bigger amount of bacteria for verification hypotheses, created on this stage of investigation.